Cuncoliem: Area, population

 females.
 The zero-to-six age group population comprised 134 children, of these 70 were males and 64 females.

 Priol assembly constituency

 Cuncoliem, under the Veling-Priol-Cuncoliem village panchayat, is one of the seven panchayats that made up the Priol assembly segment of Goa.
 The other six panchayats included in this assembly constituency are Tivrem-Orgao, Betki-Khandola, Savoi-Verem, Bhoma-Adcolna, Keri and Volvoi.

-Also a comunidade
+Comunidade

 Cuncoliem also has a comunidade (also called a gaonkaria, earlier), which is a village land-holding community body.
 In October 2017, this was one of the 28 comunidades in Goa, to which the Goa government had appointed committees.

 Shrines

 The Sri Gomantak Tirupati Balaji Devasthan is located at Cuncoliem, and has been described as being located in a bit of an "isolated place and not as frequented by devotees as compared to other nearby three temples at Priol like Mangueshi, Shanta Durga as well as Mahalsa Narayani".
 Shree Ganesha Purusha Temple Kunkoliem is also located in the area.